Jinan Zoo: History

-Jinan zoo is located in the northern part of Jinan.
-It opened its doors to the public on 1 May 1960.
-Jinan is one of the most pronounced zoos in China.
-In 1995 it was named one of the top 10 zoos in China.
+Jinan Zoo opened to the public on 1 May 1960.
+It is one of the largest zoos in China.
+In 1995, it was named one of China's top ten zoos.
 It is now a large scale zoo which is involved in activities such as breeding, tours, zoology, entertainment and catering.

-It contains more than 300 different species of animals with over 5000 animals in total.
+It houses more than 300 different species of animals with over 5000 animals in total.

+In the 1970s, Jinan Zoo planted large amounts of bamboo, which has since grown into five hectares of bamboo forest, to meet the living needs of their giant pandas and red pandas.
+Jinan Zoo strives to create a natural environment between the animals and their caregivers to best simulate the animals' natural habitats.

 The zoo features four unique zones: animal display, entertainment, education and catering.
-In 1999 it constructed an open peacock area where peacocks can roam free.
+In 1999, it constructed an area where peacocks can roam free.
 In 2000, US$800,000 was raised to construct China's most advanced herbivore natural habitat exhibit.
-Visitors are able to walk-through this exhibit.
+Visitors are able to walk through this exhibit.
 In 2001, they once again raised over US$1,000,000,000 to construct a facility that allows young people to interact with animals.
 The flow to the zoo has reached over one million visitors a year.

-Park introduction

-Employees at the zoo have contributed in many types of great achievements such as the knowledge of animal science, animal protection and animal breeding research.